Arab cinema: Movie theaters in the Arab world

 Lobna Abdel Aziz in Bride of the Nile, 1963.

+Omar Sharif and Emad Hamdy in The Mamelukes, 1965.

 The influence of films and cinemas on Arabs was due to the effect of the West on the Arab world; therefore, natives were not the owners for the movie theaters that are located in their own lands.

 The first cinema in Egypt was built by the French company Pathé in 1906 in Cairo, aside from the cinématographe that was owned by the Lumière Brothers in Alexandria and Cairo.
 In Tunisia, they had the Omnia Pathé, which did not launch before 1907.

 In 1908, a cinema called "Oracle" was opened in Jerusalem by Egyptian Jews.
 Also in 1908, in some of Algerian cities, cinemas were built in places depending on the population of Europeans who lived there, such as in Oran.
 Less than 20 years later, most of the Arab countries had more than a theatre for films screening.
 In Saudi Arabia and North Yemen, cinemas were not accepted or were prohibited because of religious objections.

 Between the 1960s and 1970s, however, this issue was, in general, solved and accepted by King Faisal of Saudi Arabia.
 In alliance with the Crown Prince of Saudi Arabia Mohammed bin Salman's vision of 2030, which calls to expand the artistic, cultural, and entertaining fields in the country, there opened the first cinema in Jeddah on 18 April 2018.